The NFL Net Rest Myth

 TL;DR

-• An NFL team's "net rest" relative to their opponent in any given week has long been touted as a meaningful and self-evident factor influencing
+• An NFL team's "net rest" relative to their opponent in any given week has long been touted as a meaningful and self-evident factor influencing game outcomes

 • "Short week" advantage/disadvantage on a standalone basis (e.g., opponent played on Monday and their next game is Sunday) has limited signal and could be a fadable narrative for betting purposes